realduziy/PyCord-Bot/README.md

 PyCord-Bot is a simple multipurpose discord bot coded in Python.

 The main library that is being used is Py-Cord.

-You can view it at https://github.com/Pycord-Development/pycord or install it via this command: py -3 -m pip install git+https://github.com/Pycord-Development/pycord
+You can view it at https://github.com/Pycord-Development/pycord or install it via this command:

-All of the pip installs I am using should be, discord, discord-bridge, asyncio, asyncpraw, aiohttp, and if I'm missing one feel free to let me know via discord or create an issue request, and I'll take a look into it.
+py -m pip install py-cord

+You will also need to install these packeges, you can install them with the following commands,

+py -m pip install discord

+py -m pip install requests

+py -m pip install aiohttp

 If you find a bug feel free to let me know via Discord or via an issue request but do note that I may not fix it for some time as I dont update this often.